Previous dayMarch 29, 2026Next day

 1.0 km1--✓ ReviewedUSGS →

-Reports of a magnitude 2.0 earthquake 8 km WSW of Willow, Alaska came in on March 29, 2026 at 21:48 UTC.
+A magnitude 2.0 seismic event took place 8 km WSW of Willow, Alaska on March 29, 2026 at 21:48 UTC.
 At a depth of just 1.0 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
 A small number of nearby observers (1) submitted felt reports to the USGS.
-The epicenter is at 61.721°, -150.188°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 61.721°N, -150.188°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-29